openPMD/openPMD-standard/EXT_BeamPhysics.md

   - Type: Optional *(real)*
   - Description: The total charge of all the particles alive and dead.

-Per-Particle Records of the `Particle Root Group`
+Per-Particle Records of the `Particle Group`
 -------------------------------------------------

 The following records store data on a particle-by-particle basis.